solo-io/gloo/docs/content/guides/security/auth/extauth/ldap/_index.md

 <
 'Hello World!'
 * Connection #0 to host 192.168.99.100 left intact
    {{< /highlight >}}

+{{% notice tip %}}
+If you use service account binding and get back a `500` response code, make sure that the credentials in your Kubernetes secret are correct.
+{{% /notice %}}

 ### Summary
-I this tutorial we have shown how Gloo Edge can integrate with LDAP to authenticate incoming requests and authorize them based on the group memberships of the user associated with the request credentials.
+In this tutorial, you learned how Gloo Edge can integrate with LDAP to authenticate incoming requests and authorize them based on the group memberships of the user that was provided in the request.

 To clean up the resources we created, you can run the following commands: